How the freeze-dried kefir and yogurt starter cultures are made?

 The freeze-drying process was developed as a commercial technique that enabled heat sensitive products to be made stable and viable without refrigeration.

-Freeze drying is an industrial process which began as early as 1890 with a limited success and reached turning point during World War II when medications were needed to treat the wounded in the field, and because of the lack of refrigerated transport, many medical supplies spoiled before reaching their recipients.
+Freeze drying is an industrial process that began as early as 1890 with limited success and reached a turning point during World War II when medications were needed to treat the wounded in the field, and because of the lack of refrigerated transport, many medical supplies spoiled before reaching their recipients.

 The process of freeze-drying, also known as lyophilization or cryodesiccation, is a low-temperature dehydration process that involves freezing the product, lowering pressure, and refinement.